Sheepy

 Sheepy is a civil parish in the Borough of Hinckley and Bosworth in Leicestershire, England.
 It contains the villages of Sheepy Magna, Sheepy Parva, Sibson, Wellsborough, Upton, Pinwall and Cross Hands—collectively 449 homes.
 At the 2001 census, the parish had a population of 1,192, including Orton on the Hill but falling slightly to 1,174 at the 2011 census.

+History

 The parish was created in 1935 from the merger of the four civil parishes of Sheepy Magna, Sheepy Parva, Sibson and Upton.

+Sheepy was mentioned in the Domesday Book of 1086 as comprising 14 households.
+It was recorded as lying within the hundred of Guthlaxton and the county of Leicestershire.